-In fact, it actually turns out that the Offset Smoker vs. Vertical Smoker topic is one that divides many opinions.
+In fact, it actually turns out that the Offset Smoker vs. Vertical Smoker topic is one where people have many opinions.

-Besides, the sooner you decide which barbecue is best for you, the sooner you’ll be cooking delicious meat on it!
+Besides, the sooner you decide which smoker is best for you, the sooner you’ll be cooking delicious meat on it!

 Let’s get smoking!